 Many broth makers will add apple cider vinegar to the broth pot, because it's inexpensive or because they've read Nourishing Traditions.
 I find that the flavor is improved when you use wine, not vinegar, to make bone broth and stock and recommend it in my cookbook: Broth and Stock.
-So if you've popped open a bottle of wine to drink with your dinner, save a cup for the stock pot.
+So if you've popped open a bottle of wine to drink with your dinner, save a cup for the stockpot.

 Get Your Temperature Right

-A French proverb warns that, "To make a good soup, the post must only simmer or smile."
+A French proverb warns that "To make a good soup, the post must only simmer or smile."
 In clearer terms, take care not to overboil your broth!

 Heat helps to extract collagen from connective tissue, but prolonged exposure to high heat can also break down the structure of that protein so much that the broth fails to gel, and often gets cloudy too.

-When making broth on the stove, bring it to a rolling boil over hight heat, and then immediately turn down the temperature to low or medium-low and let it barely simmer, uncovered.
+When making broth on the stove, bring it to a rolling boil over high heat, and then immediately turn down the temperature to low or medium-low and let it barely simmer, uncovered.
 This is generally not an issue with broths cooked in the pressure cooker, but it can be an issue with broths cooked in a slow cooker.
 If you're using a slow-cooker, cook the broth on high until it reaches a boil, and then continue cooking it on low.

 Simmer Your Bones Long Enough, But Not Too Long

 So how do you know how long to cook bone broth?
-The amount of time you need to cook broth depends on the kind of bones you're using: The smaller the bones, the shorter the cooking time and the larger the bones, the longer the cooking time.
+The amount of time you need to cook broth depends on the kind of bones you're using: The smaller the bones, the shorter the cooking time, and the larger the bones, the longer the cooking time.